prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # ZIL Block Sizing + Performance

- - ZIL blocks must be "pre-allocated", due to on-disk format
+- _ZIL blocks must be "pre-allocated", due to on-disk format_

    - Each ZIL block contains pointer to next ZIL block on disk...

       - Thus, "next" block allocated when the "current" is issued to disk

-    - Block size chosen at time of allocation

- - Allocated block size can dramatically impact performance:
+- _Allocated block size can dramatically impact performance:_

    - Because blocks "pre-allocated"...

       - the size of "next" block is decided before number of `itx`'s is known

-    - "too big" &ndash; wasted space
+- _"too big"_

    - Block only partially filled with `itx`'s

    - Can result in small, but fast, SLOG filling to capacity

       - full SLOG can cause poor performance

-    - "too small" &ndash; too many (small) IOPs issued to disk
+- _"too small"_

    - Can cause disk saturation and poor performance

-    - "just right" &ndash; large IOPs filled with `itx`'s
+- _"just right"_

    - ZIL blocks fully utilized with `itx`'s (no wasted SLOG space)

    - Fewer IOPs for same number of `itx`'s

       - e.g. 15 8K writes using 1 128K lwb vs. 4 32K lwb's

 ---